 "I don't know.”
 He shifted a little, sitting up.
-"Now that you mention it though, I do feel a bit odd."
+"Now that you mention it, I do feel a bit odd."

 "Darling, your hands!"

-He looked down; his hands had grown bigger, and his fingers were thick and padded.
+They had become bigger, and his fingers were thick and padded.
 When he flexed them, they both saw the claws.
-And now the spots were traveling up his arms, and then spreading over his body.
-He tried to talk, but his mouth was no longer shaped as it should be.
+And now the spots were traveling up his arms and over his body.
+He tried to talk but his mouth was no longer shaped as it should be.
 Leona backed away, confused.
 She shook her head.
-"Not right," she said, "it's not right.
-Darling, are you sure the curse would be lifted when someone agreed to marry you?”
+“I don’t understand.
+Shouldn’t the curse end when I agree to marry you?”

 "Yes!"
 Rupin said, with some difficulty.
 He dropped to all fours, an upright stance now being impossible.
-"That's what it said: Once I had a bride, I would never change forms again."
+"That's what it said: Once I had a bride I would take my one true shape forever.”

 Leona thought for a moment.
-She realized what it meant.
-Then she laughed; she didn't mean to, and she regretted it the instant it happened, but she laughed all the same.
+Then she laughed.
+She didn't mean to, and she regretted it right away, but she laughed all the same.
 And then she cried.
 "Oh Rupin," she said.
 "I'm sorry.
-I'm terribly…no, that's a lie, I'm not sorry.
+No, that's a lie: I'm not sorry.
 I'm just sorry for you.
 I'm afraid that's all I can do."

-If Rupin had an answer, it was lost forever.
-He stood up on all fours, shaking out his fur, flexing his long, powerful legs.
-His tail twitched back and forth agitated.
+If Rupin had an answer it was lost forever.
+He shook out his fur and flexed his long, powerful legs.
+His tail twitched.
 Tears welled up in his great green eyes.
 Leona, still naked, threw her arms around his neck and hung there, kissing the tears away.

-"Oh, my Beast," she said, stroking his fur.
+"Oh, my Beast," she said, stroking him.
 "How beautiful you are."